 Key approaches and techniques for the compilation of national accounts in Croatia can be summarised as follows:

-GDP is calculated according to three main approaches, i.e. production, expenditure and income approach.
+Data sources, methods and compilation techniques are country specific, but should be employed in such a way that the definitions and concepts in ESA 2010 are met.
+Many guidance documents on general and specific national accounts compilation issues are available.
+Key approaches and techniques for the compilation of national accounts in Croatia can be summarized as follows: GDP is calculated according to three main approaches, i.e., production, expenditure and income approach.
 The production approach is prepared as an independent estimate.
-It is considered to be the fundamental approach for compiling GDP because it uses the most reliable and exhaustive data sources.
+It is considered to be the leading approach for compiling GDP because it uses the most reliable and exhaustive data sources.
 Apart from the production approach, the expenditure approach of the GDP compilation is the second most important approach in Croatia.
 The income approach is not an independent estimate of GDP in the national accounts.
 Income components are estimated either directly or as a residual item.
-Consistency is obtained via reconciliation/balancing process.
+Consistency is obtained through reconciliation/balancing process.
+Croatia still does not integrate SUT (supply, use) balancing into the regular GDP compilation process.
+As the production approach, due to more reliable and exhaustive data sources, is taken as a benchmark, the discrepancy on the expenditure side is calculated as a residual.
+The difference between the two methods is called a “statistical discrepancy” and is classified under the item changes in inventories.
+The statistical discrepancy appears only on the expenditure side, and it comes from the balancing process between production and expenditure sides in current prices.
+The statistical discrepancy is not published separately, but together with changes in inventories.
 The similar approach is used for the compilation of quarterly national accounts.
 Sector accounts are compiled after main aggregates.
-Existing guidance documents on national accounts compilation issues are available in section 10.6.
+General government accounts are calculated independently from rest of the accounts in order to fulfill all the requests for the notification of public budget deficits and public debt to the European Union Commission.
+These results are then integrated in national accounts.

 18.6.
 Adjustment